ASMAAasoo/system_engineering-devops/README.md

-# Shell Basics Project
+# Shell Permissions Project

-This repository contains scripts for learning shell navigation and file management basics in Linux.
+## Overview
+This project focuses on understanding and managing file permissions in Linux, a crucial aspect of system security.
+It covers the basics of file ownership, user roles, and permission settings, including how to change permissions for files and directories.

+## Project Structure